calleboketoft/co-selectable-items/README.md

   }
 ]

-// The list of selected items
-var selectedItems = [
+// The list of selected items, the roles that the user has. var selectedItems = [
   {
     role: 'basic'